Slicer/SlicerLungCTAnalyzer/README.md

 <li>Watch temporary lung masks being created on the display</li>
 <li>Place additional markers if needed</li>
 <li>If the temporary masks fit well, press 'Apply" and produce permanent mask segmentations.</li>
+<li>In noisy or weak datasets you may want to adopt the volmetric threshold range (hidden in "Advanced").
+If you get mask leakages please thst the maximum value down to -400. </li>

 </ul>

 Step 3: Run <b>Lung CT Analyzer</b>